Bonded Finance (BOND) Price Reaches $0.0192 on Top Exchanges

 According to CryptoCompare, “BarnBridge is a risk tokenizing protocol.
 It allows hedging yield sensitivity and price volatility.
 BarnBridge does this by accessing debt pools on other DeFi protocols, and transforming single pools into multiple assets with varying risk/return characteristics. “

-It is usually not possible to buy alternative cryptocurrencies such as Bonded Finance directly using US dollars.
-Investors seeking to trade Bonded Finance should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as Bonded Finance directly using U.S. dollars.
+Investors seeking to acquire Bonded Finance should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bonded Finance using one of the aforementioned exchanges.

 Receive News & Updates for Bonded Finance Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bonded Finance and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.